MichaelCurrin/dev-cheatsheets/cheatsheets/netlify_config.md

 # Netlify config

 Netlify's config is `netlify.toml` and should be at the root of the repo.
-Indentation is two spaces.
+Indentation should be two spaces.

-## Resources

-See Netlify's documentation on [File-based configuration](https://docs.netlify.com/configure-builds/file-based-configuration/).

-## Basic
+## Basic format

 ```toml
 [build]